vrj93/countries-data-dashboard/README.md

 ## Overview

 The **Country Data Dashboard** is a full-stack web application designed to list and display detailed information about countries.
-It includes search filters, region filters, and a country detail page with an integrated Google Map to show the country’s location.
+It includes search filters, region filters, a country detail page with an integrated Google Map to show the country’s location and statistical country comparison for population and area.
 The application is optimized for performance and security, featuring HTTP caching, in-memory caching, rate limiting, and debouncing.

 ## Features